A few words about the curator of this blog would seem to be in order.

 Oh, and is it even worth mentioning that original material contained herein, both written and drawn, is copyright by its author.

 *These three images are the artistic output in watercolor, colored pencil and gouache of our talented friend Mr Jonathan Taylor Rutter—who declines to sign his work.
 What will future art historians make of this?
-By the way, if you’d like to see these three images and six others, come on over and we’ll sit on the porch.
+By the way, if you’d like to see these three images and six others, come on over and we’ll sit on the porch and break out the bourbon.

 Incidentally, should you wish to contact me directly, I can be found most days at: firstname.lastname@example.org